 As in the case for many natural dyes, the acid treatment (pH=1) induces a red shift in the absorption of the anthocyanins on the order of tens or nanometers (Calogero 2012).
-Once the berries have been crushed into a liquid, add crushed berries to Miracloth and squeeze the juice from the cloth into a glass plate, leaving the seeds a pulp behind in the cloth and juice only in the plate.
-Optional variables may include using different berries, adding hydrochloric acid to juice to lower pH, and using different temperatures of juice.
+Once the berries have been crushed into a liquid, pH can be tested and altered using hydrochloric acid if the students want to test how pH affects the dye absorption (optional).
 After the natural dye has been made, soak the TiO2 coated side of the slide in the juice for at least 15 minutes.
 If the cell is not going to be assembled until the next day, it can be left in the dye overnight, covered and out of light.
 After removing the stained film wash with distilled water, and then ethanol.
 Make sure the dyed glass slide remains out of light and is dry before proceeding with the assembly of the solar cell.